Easy Irish Potato Porridge Recipe

 How to Make Faten Shinkafa (Yadda Ake Faten Shinkafa)

-Irish potatoes (white potato) is a common food in many parts of the world, it is one of the most consumed and enjoyed vegetables worldwide as it is very easy to prepare and pleasing to the eyes and stomach.
-Due to the versatility of Irish potatoes, it has become a primary ingredient for all types of culinary as they can easily be fried, boiled, mashed, baked, or cooked as porridge.
-It also serves as a complement to different dishes and new recipes can as well be created from them like our delicious Irish potato porridge recipe for today.
+Irish potatoes (white potatoes) are a common food in many parts of the world.
+They are one of the most consumed and enjoyed vegetables worldwide, as they are very easy to prepare and pleasing to the eyes and stomach.
+Due to the versatility of Irish potatoes, they have become a primary ingredient in all types of cuisine, as they can easily be fried, boiled, mashed, baked, or cooked as porridge.
+It also serves as a complement to different dishes, and new recipes can be created from them, like our delicious Irish potato porridge recipe for today.

-The Irish potato porridge, also known as white potato porridge, is a simple and fast meal to prepare just like sweet potato porridge and yam porridge.
-It is not only super mouth watery but also naturally packaged with medicinal benefits.
+Irish potato porridge, also known as white potato porridge, is a simple and fast meal to prepare, just like sweet potato porridge and yam porridge.
+It is not only super mouth-watery but also naturally packaged with medicinal benefits.
 Interested?
 Let me guide you through.

-To begin with, this easy Irish Potato recipe we need:
+To begin with, for this easy Irish potato recipe, we need:

 Irish Potatoes